-This, then, was the mystery that had so galled him,-this the cause of the quarrel with the Cardinal; this the secret not to be proclaimed till the success was won, and the daughter had united her father's triumph with her own!
-And there she stands, as all souls bow before her,-fairer than the very Siren he had called from the deeps of melody.
-Oh, long and sweet recompense of toil!
+This, then, was the mystery that had so galled him this the cause of the quarrel with the Cardinal-this the secret not to be proclaimed till the success was won, and the daughter had united her father's triumph with her own !

+And there she stands, as all souls bow before her fairer than the very Siren he had called from the deeps of melody.
+Oh! long and sweet recompense of toil!
 Where is on earth the rapture like that which is known to genius when at last it bursts from its hidden cavern into light and fame!

-He did not speak, he did not move; he stood transfixed, breathless, the tears rolling down his cheeks; only from time to time his hands still wandered about,-mechanically they sought for the faithful instrument, why was it not there to share his triumph?
+He did not speak-he did not move - he stood transfixed, breathless-the tears rolling down his cheeks: only from time to time his hands still wandered about - mechanically they sought for the faithful instrument - why was it not there to share his triumph?

-At last the curtain fell; but on such a storm and diapason of applause!
-Up rose the audience as one man, as with one voice that dear name was shouted.
-She came on, trembling, pale, and in the whole crowd saw but her father's face.
-The audience followed those moistened eyes; they recognised with a thrill the daughter's impulse and her meaning.
-The good old Cardinal drew him gently forward.
-Wild musician, thy daughter has given thee back more than the life thou gavest!
+At last the curtain fell; but on such a storm - and diapason of applause!
+Up rose the audience as one man - as with one voice that dear name was shouted.
+She came on-trembling, pale - and in the whole crowd saw but her father's face.
+The audience followed those moistened eyes - they recognized with a thrill the daughter's impulse and her meaning.
+The good old Cardinal drew him gently forward - Wild musician ! thy daughter has given thee back more than the life thou gavest !

-"My poor violin!" said he, wiping his eyes, "they will never hiss thee again now!"
+"My poor violin !" said he, wiping his eyes-" they will never hiss thee again now !"

-Fra si contrarie tempre in ghiaccio e in foco,

-In riso e in pianto, e fra paura e speme L'ingannatrice Donna-"Gerusal.
-Lib.," cant. iv. xciv.
-(Between such contrarious mixtures of ice and fire, laughter and tears,-fear and hope, the deceiving dame.)
+Fra si contrarie tempre in ghiaccio e in foco, In riso e in pianto, e fra paura e speme L'ingannatrice Donna - \ GERUSAL.
+LIB., cant. iv. xciv.

-Now notwithstanding the triumph both of the singer and the opera, there had been one moment in the first act, and, consequently, BEFORE the arrival of Pisani, when the scale seemed more than doubtful.
+Now, notwithstanding the triumph both of the singer and the opera, there had been one moment in the first act, and, consequently, before the arrival of Pisani, when the seale seemed more than doubtful.
 It was in a chorus replete with all the peculiarities of the composer.
-And when the Maelstrom of Capricci whirled and foamed, and tore ear and sense through every variety of sound, the audience simultaneously recognised the hand of Pisani.
-A title had been given to the opera which had hitherto prevented all suspicion of its parentage; and the overture and opening, in which the music had been regular and sweet, had led the audience to fancy they detected the genius of their favourite Paisiello.
+And when this Maelstrom of Capricci whirled and foamed, and tore ear and sense through every variety of sound, the audience simultaneously recognized the hand of Pisani.
+A title had been given to the opera, which had hitherto prevented all suspicion of its parentage; and the overture and opening, in which the music had been regular and sweet, had led the audience to fancy they detected the genius of their favorite Paisiello.
 Long accustomed to ridicule and almost to despise the pretensions of Pisani as a composer, they now felt as if they had been unduly cheated into the applause with which they had hailed the overture and the commencing scenas.
-An ominous buzz circulated round the house: the singers, the orchestra,-electrically sensitive to the impression of the audience,-grew, themselves, agitated and dismayed, and failed in the energy and precision which could alone carry off the grotesqueness of the music.
+An ominous buzz circulated round the house; - the singers, the orchestra - electrically sensitive to the impression of the audience -grew, themselves, agitated and dismayed, and failed in the energy and precision which could alone carry off the grotesqueness of the music.